United Kingdom Space Command: History

 On 22 April 2021 it was announced that Air Commodore Mark Flewin was to become Head Operations, Plans & Training, United Kingdom Space Command, Royal Air Force High Wycombe in May 2021.

-As of 2021 Commodore David C. Moody (Engineering Branch, RN) was posted in as Head of Space Capability for UK Space Command.
+In 2021, Commodore David C. Moody (Engineering Branch, RN) was posted in as Head of Space Capability for UK Space Command.

 In February 2022, the first part of the Defence Space Strategy was published, which included the already announced extra investment of £1.4 billion over 10 years mostly for the development of the multi-satellite surveillance and intelligence ISTARI system.
 The strategy announced that the UK would adopt an "international by design" approach, and is the first state to publicly join the U.S. led Operation Olympic Defender, enabling international sharing of space resources and the synchronisation of space efforts.
 The UK will strengthen relations with the Five Eyes intelligence partnership.

 Operational concept demonstrator satellites for the ISTARI system, with electro-optical sensors and onboard processing, are planned for launch in 2024, under project MINERVA, and operated in conjunction with the Defence Intelligence Fusion Centre.
 The first satellite, named Tyche, launched on 16 August 2024 on a SpaceX Falcon 9.

 In February 2025, a £127 million contract was awarded to Airbus to design and build two synthetic-aperture radar (SAR) 400 kg satellites named the Oberon system, building on the capabilities of Tyche development satellite.
 These will form part of the MOD space-based ISTARI system which will deliver a constellation of satellites and ground systems by 2031.

+From 2026 to 2030, the MOD financial allocation for space is £2.3 billion for satellite communications, £880 million for space-based ISR and space control, and £440 million for novel space technology.
+The 2026 Defence Investment Plan allocates £9 billion for new space capability from 2030 to 2035.